 Alongside Deus Ex, the Thief series introduced new variables to stealth games that have since been adopted as a standard nearly across the board.
 Using light and shadow as central to your visibility, Thief made stealth much more than the visible-or-not dichotomy of implied vision cones.

 The Thief series is still unparalleled in the subtlety of its narrative and environmental design.
-Jody Macgregor sums it up in : “Thief II ramps up the number of secrets within each level, but even with as many as a dozen hidden rooms and stashes to discover their placement is always just as subtle.
+Jody Macgregor sums it up in a piece on the very subject: “Thief II ramps up the number of secrets within each level, but even with as many as a dozen hidden rooms and stashes to discover their placement is always just as subtle.
 A shooting range conceals a lever among the arrows embedded in the wall behind the targets, a bookshelf is slightly out of alignment, a glint of light pokes through the edge of a stone in a wall.
 Compare that to Deus Ex: Human Revolution, which sometimes hides one of the many ducts you can climb into behind a crate but more often plonks them into the corner of rooms beside a neon sculpture.”

 The first two Thief games are interchangeable as the ‘best’ for most players, so be sure to play them both, but the second takes the cake as a best-of recommendation for working out some UI and AI kinks from the original.
-But with both games, install and it’s fairly simple to make them easier on the eyes and our modern design sensibilities.
+But with both games, install a few mods and it’s fairly simple to make them easier on the eyes and our modern design sensibilities.

 Mark of the Ninja